Da Guan Technology Listed by thegentlemen Ransomware Group

 daguan-tech.com.tw Da Guan Technology serves as the official distributor of two major brands: Mitsubishi Electric (Japan) and Lifegear (Taiwan) — offering a full range of products including heat recovery ventilators (HRV), bathroom warm-air dryers, ultra-quiet exhaust fans, circulation fans, and fresh-air systems.
 Their primary sales channels include construction companies, interior designers, plumbing distributors, and premium bathroom retailers

 On May 6, 2026, Taiwanese company Da Guan Technology appeared on the leak site of the ransomware group known as thegentlemen.
-The listing confirms that internal files were exfiltrated during a ransomware attack on daguan-tech.com.tw, the firm’s corporate domain.
+The listing states that internal files were exfiltrated during a ransomware attack on daguan-tech.com.tw, the firm’s corporate domain.
 Anyone whose personal or business information passed through Da Guan’s systems — from customers and suppliers to contractors and their families — may now have data circulating in criminal channels.

 Public reporting on the ransomware.live portal shows thegentlemen posted proof of compromise against Da Guan Technology.
 The company acts as the official distributor in Taiwan for Mitsubishi Electric (Japan) and Lifegear (Taiwan), selling heat recovery ventilators, bathroom warm-air dryers, exhaust fans, circulation fans, and fresh-air systems.
 Its main customers include construction companies, interior designers, plumbing distributors, and premium bathroom retailers.
 Available reporting describes the exposed material as internal files; exact volume and full contents remain unconfirmed by the company at the time of writing.